LionelR/pivot_it/README.md

 python setup.py install
 ```

-... or ask Deep Thought to install it with:
+... or ask Deep Thought to install it by:

 ```
 pip install git+https://github.com/LionelR/pivot_it.git
 ```

-These commands normally will create a executable on your system (thanks to the awesome Click package).
+These commands will create a executable on your system (thanks to the awesome Click package).

 ### Usage